amirajij/WorldMeter/README.md

 The program utilizes `.csv` files for data regarding countries, cities, and populations.
 It also includes unit tests (test-files) to ensure the correctness and reliability of the operations and data manipulations.

+PS: If you want to use the program with the original files, you must change the folder name to - "test-files".

 ## Commands List

 - COUNT_CITIES - Counts the number of cities with a population greater than or equal to a specified number.